jbnunn/ROSGazeboDesktop/README.md

 ### Gazebo is slow or processes hang

 This is likely a memory issue.
 Launch your container with more RAM, 4GB for example, with the `-m=4g` flag.
-Your default Docker installation might not allow that, see [here to change those settings](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).
+Your default Docker installation might be set to something lower, see [here to change those settings](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).

 ## Credits